- F. Lynn Godfriaux

 A long silence followed before Angela replied.
 “He … hadn’t actually met Mom or Dad yet.”

-always busy, and I moved to an apartment in Norman so I could be closer to the hospital.
-Sometimes I don’t get off
+busy, and I moved to an apartment in Norman so I could be closer to the hospital.
+Sometimes I don’t get off work until late.

-with my parents since Christmas.
-I hadn’t wanted to hear their ready acceptance and support of my failure to get the
+my parents since Christmas.
+I hadn’t wanted to hear their ready acceptance and support of my failure to get the position.

 “Angela, there you are, sweet pea.
 I’ve been worried about you.”
 He stepped into the room.
 An inexplicable sense of